I’m a bum gun convert! There, I’ve admitted it. I’ve joined the cult. And I’m embracing this new religion.

 This is, in my view, one of the most amazing Asian inventions ever.
 It’s also the answer to why you rarely see toilet paper in a toilet in countries such as Thailand.

-This small hose with a spray nozzle on the end, that’s attached to the wall in practically every toilet in Thailand, and a large number of hotels/restaurants in Malaysia, is used to spray clean your bum.
+This small hose with a spray nozzle on the end, that’s attached to the wall, in practically every toilet in Thailand, and a large number of hotels/restaurants in Malaysia, is used to spray clean your bum.
 It’s as simple as that.
 Although I find it quite useful for washing feet too, when the need arises :).

 Many travellers are afraid of this little device, but once you’ve sprayed, you will never go back (or you will never spray again!)!

 Ok, so, to be honest, the first few times I tried it, I wasn’t absolutely convinced, as it took a bit of getting used to.
 Practice, of course, makes perfect and after a few goes in the privacy of my hotel bathroom, I was a pro.

 There were still a few instances where I debated whether my decision to trial this device was a mistake.
 For example, in public toilets, where there was a dubious looking hose, usually hanging down on the floor or not looking too clean.
 Or sometimes the replacement for a bum gun was a bucket and scoop, which really didn’t have the same appeal, for obvious reasons.
 In these instances I reverted to my stash of tissues.
 But these moments were rare.

 Make sure you test each gun beforehand, to avoid the potential shock from the water pressure.
 I learnt this the hard way, after almost blowing myself off the toilet, not just on one occasion.
 Then there was the opposite problem encountered, where there was not enough pressure, and it was pretty useless.